sigsum/sigsum/doc/design.md

 that the public verification key is present in DNS, and uses it to check that the signature is valid for the resulting checksum and shard hint.
 The public verification key is then hashed to construct the Merkle tree leaf as described in Section 3.1.

 A sigsum log will
 	[try](https://git.sigsum.org/sigsum/tree/doc/proposals/2022-01-add-leaf-endpoint)
+to add the submitted request to its tree, a process known as merging.
-to merge the submitted request, but without making any _promise of public logging_ as in Certificate Transparency with so-called SCTs.
+It will not issue _promises of public logging_ though, as done in Certificate Transparency with so-called SCTs.
 Therefore, sigsum logs cannot guarantee low latency.
-The signer needs to wait until the log accepted their request, after which it can be verified using an inclusion proof.
+The signer needs to wait until the log has accepted their request, after which it can be verified using an inclusion proof.
+A log must use a merge interval of five (5) minutes or shorter in order to fulfill the freshness criteria that witnesses require, see also 3.2.3.

 #### 3.2.3 - Wait for witness cosigning
-Cosigning witnesses poll the logs for tree heads to be cosigned once per minute, verifying that they are fresh (not back-dated more than five minutes) and append-only (no leaves were removed or modified) before doing any cosignature operations.
-Tree heads are signed using the same signing format as tree leaves, expect that a different sigsum and log-specific context is used.
-Cosignatures are posted back to the logs, making them available in one place.
+Cosigning witnesses poll logs for tree heads to be cosigned at least once per minute, verifying that they are fresh (not older than five minutes) and append-only (no leaves were removed or modified) before doing any cosignature operations.
+Tree heads are signed using the same signing format as tree leaves, except that a different sigsum and log-specific context is being used.
+Cosignatures are posted back to their respective logs, making them available in one place per log.

 The above means that it takes up to 5-10 minutes before a cosigned tree head is available.
 Depending on implementation it may be as short as one minute.
 The